-FINRA is also re-proposing to eliminate the 0.5 percent limit in due diligence expenses.52
+FINRA has re-proposed the elimination the 0.5 percent limit in due diligence expenses.47 b.
+Liquidity Disclosure

 Rule 2810(b)(3)(D) currently provides that prior to executing a purchase transaction in a direct participation program, a member or person associated with a member shall inform the prospective participant of all pertinent facts relating to the liquidity and marketability of the program during the terms of the investment.
 FINRA is concerned that some investors do not fully appreciate that the liquidation of some sponsors' programs are frequently delayed.